dotnet/AspNetCore.Docs/aspnetcore/blazor/webassembly-lazy-load-assemblies.md

 * Check to see if the app is running in the `Production` environment when determining which assembly names to use.
 * Store the renamed assembly names in a separate file and read from that file to determine what assembly name to use in the <xref:Microsoft.AspNetCore.Components.WebAssembly.Services.LazyAssemblyLoader> service and <xref:Microsoft.AspNetCore.Components.Routing.Router.OnNavigateAsync> callback methods.

-### Complete example
+## Complete example

-The following complete <xref:Microsoft.AspNetCore.Components.Routing.Router> component demonstrates loading the `GrantImaharaRobotControls.dll` assembly when the user navigates to `/robot`.
+The following <xref:Microsoft.AspNetCore.Components.Routing.Router> component demonstrates loading the `GrantImaharaRobotControls.dll` assembly when the user navigates to `/robot`.
 During page transitions, a styled message is displayed to the user.

+The following example also provides the list of additional assemblies to load to the `AdditionalAssemblies` parameter of the `Router` component, which results in the router searching the assemblies for routable components in those assemblies.
+For more information, see <xref:blazor/fundamentals/routing#route-to-components-from-multiple-assemblies>.

 `App.razor`: